 There could be several solutions for this:

-Option 1: Coordinator can use blind decoding: coordinator will try to use all possible bandwidth for demodulation and one of them will fit the transmission.
+Option 1: Coordinator can use blind decoding: Coordinator will try to use all possible bandwidth for demodulation and one of them will fit the transmission.
 But the complexity is high.

-Option 2: Always use minimal bandwidth in CAP: require all devices to use minimal bandwidth in CAP, then coordinator will have no problem for reception no matter which device is transmitting.
+Option 2: Always use minimal bandwidth in CAP: . require all devices to use minimal bandwidth in CAP, then coordinator will have no problem for reception no matter which device is transmitting.
 However, it means severe reduction in efficiency.
 For example, for a device of 50MHz capability, transmitting in 10MHz means 80% data rate reduction.

 Option 3: Divide CAP into multiple bandwidth regions, and one region for one specific bandwidth transmission.
 The coordinator can first inform the devices about the division of the regions in the beacon, so that each device knows which region to use for contention based on the bandwidths it supports.
 Then in each region, the coordinator will use the specific bandwidth for reception.
 So there is no bandwidth ambiguity issue.

 Option 4: Use RTS/CTS: devices firstly transmit RTS frame (which is always in minimal bandwidth), after the reception of RTS frame the coordinator knows which device is transmitting.
 Coordinator then assign the bandwidth used for future transmission in CTS.
+The RTS command would then need a field that indicates the bandwidth supported by the device and the CTS field would need a field that indicates the bandwidth it is assigned to use by the coordinator.
 So the device wins the contention can use the bandwidth negotiated during RTS/CTS.
 This approach also solve the bandwidth ambiguity issue.
 In addition, it solves the hidden node problem at the same time.

-Based on the above analysis, it is proposed to adopt the last two approaches to solve the bandwidth ambiguity problem.
+Based on the above analysis, it is proposed to adopt the last approach to solve the bandwidth ambiguity problem.

 It is proposed to adopt the following text: